AngeloGalav/VOMS4NOA/README.md

 (You can also create a VOMS proxy using the voms-client container.
 You can find more info about the voms-client below, but I suggest to stick with the devcontainer).

-You'll then need to add the `pippocnaf.test.example` host into `/etc/hosts` of your PC:
+You'll then need to add the `servicecnaf.test.example` host into `/etc/hosts` of your PC:
 ```
-127.0.0.1  localhost pippocnaf.test.example
+127.0.0.1  localhost servicecnaf.test.example
 ```

 Subsequently, the NGINX-OPA-Authz infrastructure must be booted using another terminal: